Mechanical Trading Strategies Vs. Discretionary Trading Strategies

 What are discretionary trading strategies?

 These are decision-based trading methods — the trader decides which trades to take based on current market conditions and the information available at the time.
-The decisions are made based on the personality of the trader and how they feel about the market.
+The decisions are made based on the trader’s personality and how they feel about the market.
 This type of trading is what most traders do.

-Although discretionary traders use their discretion in taking the trade and how it is managed, they still have to follow a trading plan with clearly defined trading rules.
+Although discretionary traders use their discretion in taking the trade and managing it, they still have to follow a trading plan with clearly defined trading rules.

 However, they can bend their rules when they think the conditions are different.
 For instance, they can increase their profit targets and stop loss if there’s high volatility and reduce those parameters or even suspend trading when there is low volatility.
 Also, if a trader knows that their strategy tends to perform poorly during certain market conditions, they will avoid trading during those times, and if they notice their strategy tends to perform very well in other conditions, they can increase their position size slightly during those times to maximize gains.

 While some traders may figure out how to get in tune with the market, many other traders don’t get to achieve that and end up trading emotionally.
 Many traders are prone to second-guessing themselves and are poor at deciding when to trade and when not to.
-By its nature, the discretionary trading approach is susceptible to the psychology of the trader.
+By its nature, the discretionary trading approach is susceptible to the trader’s psychology.
 For example, no matter how profitable a discretionary trading strategy is, being too greedy or fearful can destroy the profitability of that trading system in a hurry.

 Is Mechanical trading and Discretionary trading the same thing?